 Having spent most of his working life using such equipment and machinery, Barry felt it was the right time to take that first step toward building a new business, and began delivering courses to meet industry standards in those fields.

-More than nineteen years later, AST has grown to be the proudly owned and operated Australian family business that individuals and companies have learnt to love and trust for both our great service delivery and the down to earth approach we have - making it easy for businesses to meet Workplace Health and Safety standards without the usual fuss and bother some workplaces have found it to be.
+More than twenty years later, AST has grown to be the proudly owned and operated Australian family business that individuals and companies have learnt to love and trust for both our great service delivery and the down to earth approach we have - making it easy for businesses to meet Workplace Health and Safety standards without the usual fuss and bother some workplaces have found it to be.